 In the case of a REIT which is a partner in a partnership, Treasury Regulations provide that the REIT will be deemed to own its proportionate share of the assets of the partnership and will be deemed to be entitled to the income of the partnership attributable to such share.
 In addition, the character of the assets and gross income of the partnership will retain the same character in the hands of the REIT for federal income tax purposes.
-Thus, the Company's proportionate share treated as assets, liabilities and items of income of the Company for purposes of applying the REIT requirements described herein.
+Thus, the Company's proportionate share of the assets, liabilities and items of income of the Operating Partnership and the Property Partnerships will be treated as assets, liabilities and items of income of the Company for purposes of applying the REIT requirements described herein.